-After the SAFE vote in US House, here’s what you need to know about the current state of banking in the marijuana industry
+After US House’s SAFE vote, here’s what you need to know about current state of marijuana banking

 The U.S. House of Representatives’ vote approving legislation that would pave the way for financial institutions and insurance companies to serve state-legal marijuana businesses without fear of reprisal is a milestone for the cannabis industry.